cogitovirus/gcs-modern-data-stack/README.md

 Parsing Error
   Env var required but not provided: 'BQ_TARGET_PROJECT_ID'
 ```
-Make sure you are running your python commands from the root directory of the project.
+Make sure you are running your Python commands from the root directory of the project.
 This is because the env vars are loaded from the `.env` file in the root directory.

 ## Terraform
-If you were not able/don't want to setup Airbyte locally, here's how you would do it with terraform:
+If you were not able/don't want to set up Airbyte locally, here's how you would do it with Terraform:
 ```sh
 cd automation/terraform
 ```
 create a `terraform.tfvars` file with the following content:

 ```hcl
 project          = "your-project-id"
 credentials_file = "path/to/your/credentials.json"
 ```

-In order to run:
+To run:
 ```sh
 terraform init
 terraform plan